raygj/consul-content/docker/readme.md

 - stop consul service
 - terraform destroy environment

-# Appendix: Multiple Containers, Single Consul Client
+# Appendix: Multiple Containers, Single VM...and single Consul Client

-we can take the basic setup from above and extrapolate it a bit into a common use case: single host running multiple instances of the same service. this introduces a new challenge of managing connectivity to instances as they are instantiated or stopped. also, we want clients to have a consistent (not necessarily human-friendly) port to access our service.
+we can take the basic setup from above and extrapolate it a bit into a common use case: single host running multiple instances of the same service.
+[Docker Compose](https://docs.docker.com/compose/) is used to define the app environment in a `Dockerfile`, define one or more services in a `docker-compose.yml` file, and then run them all with one command, `docker-compose up`. sort of a Kubernetes `configmap`.

+this architecture introduces a new challenges:

+- managing connectivity to instances as they are instantiated or stopped
+- maintaining a known, consistent (not necessarily human-friendly) port to access our service

-so the pattern is to register each service uniquely with Consul as it is instantiated so Consul can register the instance, and provide it as a discovery response. at this point Consul could act as a load balancer and round-robin DNS responses to the two services...or we could add another layer in the form of a Nginx load balancer and then manage the configuration of Nginx via Consul Template. so as the lifecycle of services occurs, Nginx's configuration will reflect only healthy services.
+the pattern i am looking to validate is this: is each service registered uniquely with Consul as it is instantiated...so Consul can include the unique instances to provide instances with discovery responses? at this point Consul could act as a load balancer and round-robin DNS responses to the two services...or we could add another layer in the form of a Nginx load balancer and then manage the configuration of Nginx via Consul Template. so as the lifecycle of services occurs, Nginx's configuration will reflect only healthy services.

-realistically, this scenario may push the limits of effectiveness of a "single VM and Docker" and would be better served to [schedule the containers via Nomad](https://www.nomadproject.io/docs/internals/scheduling/scheduling.html) and using [Consul Connect on Nomad](https://www.consul.io/docs/connect/platform/nomad.html).
+realistically, this scenario may push the limits of effectiveness of a "single VM and Docker" and would be better served to [schedule the containers via Nomad](https://www.nomadproject.io/docs/internals/scheduling/scheduling.html) and using [Consul Connect on Nomad](https://www.consul.io/docs/connect/platform/nomad.html). that said, there is a lot of Docker in the wild (some being managed by Rancher, Swarm, etc.).

 ![diagram](/docker/images/consul-docker-lab.png)